dhelonious/mastodon-snap/README.md

 > [!NOTE]
 > By default, `update.announcement` is enabled (see the [configuration docs](docs/configuration.md)), which will display an update announcement 3 minutes before the Snap is updated.
 This will prolong the time the Snap is on hold during a refresh.

-### Reverting

-If a snap update fails, you can always use the `snap revert` command to [revert to an earlier revision](https://snapcraft.io/docs/managing-updates#p-32248-revert-to-an-earlier-revision).

-> [!TIP]
-> Use the command `snap revert mastodon-server --revision=<rev>` to select a specific [revision](https://snapcraft.io/docs/revisions).
-Note that the revision is not the version number of the snap.

 ### Refresh timer

 If you want to control the times at which Snaps are updated, you need to change the [refresh.timer](https://snapcraft.io/docs/managing-updates#p-32248-refreshtimer):